CSU-CompSci-CS163-4/Lab04TwentyQuestions/README.md

 ## Step 4: Turning In/Receiving Credit

-1. Submit the lab in Zybooks
-2. In-person students, please show your tests to the TA.
-3. Online students, there will be a discussion post for you to include your tests.
+Submit the lab in Zybooks by clicking through the canvas link, as this is a Thursday practice lab, the grade is only based on getting it done.
+However, you should still be writing tests and using the techniques demonstrated.
+Make sure canvas updated (you may need to click the link again, and then click submit for grading again)!

 ## Review of Branching